 Northern Blossom flower farm in Atok, Benguet is a two-hectare wide plantation.
 It is owned by Mellany Ganayan and her husband.
 Together, they both manage the farm and a flower shop business in Dimasalang, Metro Manila.

 Since most of their flowers are of a rare variety, their shop has catered to a lot of flower arrangement stylists who want to include the flowers in their styles and designs.

-- 100 pesos for adults
+- 250 pesos for adults

-- 50 for kids
+- 50 pesos for kids (5-10years old)

 There were flowers outside freshly picked ready for anyone to buy.